Fabiano Caruana: 2025

 Caruana finished 8th with 6 points in the Tata Steel Chess Tournament.
 On February 13, 2025, he signed with the esports organization Team Liquid, opening their chess division.
-Caruana represented the organization during the Champions Chess Tour 2025 and qualified for the 2025 Esports World Cup.
+Caruana represented the organization during the Champions Chess Tour 2025 and the 2025 Esports World Cup.

-In March 2025, Caruana won the Champions Showdown: The Kings in St. Louis.
+In March, Caruana won the Champions Showdown: The Kings in St. Louis.

-In June 2025, Caruana finished second in the Norway Chess 2025.
+In June, Caruana finished second in the Norway Chess 2025.

-Caruana claimed his second Grand Chess Tour title of his career after defeating Levon Aronian and Maxime Vachier-Lagrave in the semi-finals and finals, respectively.
-Despite losing the first match of the rapid portion to MVL, Caruana was powered to the title by scoring 3.5/4 during the blitz.
-Caruana earned $150,000 and automatic qualification to the 2026 GCT circuit from his victory.
+Caruana claimed the second Grand Chess Tour title of his career by defeating Levon Aronian in the Semifinals and Maxime Vachier-Lagrave in the finals.
+He earned $150,000 and automatic qualification to the 2026 Grand Chess Tour.

-Caruana claimed his 5th US championship in October 2025, and 4th consecutive title, which ties Bobby Fischer for the most consecutive US championships in history.
-Caruana scored 8/11 to win the event, narrowly edging out 2nd-place-finsher Wesley So who scored 7.5/11.
+In October, Caruana claimed his 5th US championship, and 4th consecutive title, which ties Bobby Fischer for the most consecutive US championships in history.
+Caruana scored 8/11, narrowly edging out 2nd-place-finisher Wesley So who scored 7½.

+2026

+In February, Caruana finished runner-up to Magnus Carlsen in the FIDE Freestyle Chess World Championship 2026.

+In March-April, Caruana participated in the Candidates Tournament, finishing 3rd with a score of 7.5/14 (+4−3=7).

+In July, Caruana participated in the Naroditsky Memorial 2026, placing 16th in the rapid section and 24th in the blitz section.